hassanShakur/js-structs/README.md

 #### Binary Heaps

 Heaps are a special type of trees such that a parent must be greater than the children for `max heaps` and the reverse where the parent must be smaller than the child in `min heaps`.
 A heap is generated in a compact form that it is filled from left to right regardless ensuring the left parents are at their max number of children.
+This keeps the tree always balanced.
 `Binary heaps` are a special type of heaps that, well, are binary.
 Each parent has atmost 2 kids.
 Heaps are generally used in implementation of `priority queues` and in some `graph traversal algorithms`.
 Arranging the element in a heap inside an array, given an element is at index `n` in the array: